 Storage, Handling & Safety Considerations

-Strict electrostatic grounding during fueling operations.
+Anti-static grounding during fueling

 Applications of Jet B Fuel